The air you breathe on an aircraft may not be as good as you had hoped for.

 This is necessary, because the batteries will not last sufficiently long otherwise.
 The holder has to check the air for CO at regular intervals or when being suspicious.

-Do not worry to be embarassed by the loud alarm on your CO detector going off.
+Do not worry about a loud alarm on your CO detector going off.

-The CO concentration in the cabin is much lower than the threshold.
+The CO concentration in the cabin is much lower than the typical fixed threshold of 50 ppm.
 Some sensors even allow setting the threshold.

 In the very unlikely event where the alarm is triggered, you should be thankful for it!